International Baccalaureate Diploma Program

 - Accepted candidates who have not taken Algebra I prior to ninth grade will be required to take Algebra I in summer school before the tenth grade.

-Pre-IB tenth graders take intensified courses in English, Spanish III or French III, U.S. Government (AP), chemistry, and algebra II/trigonometry or math analysis.
-All pre-IB courses have required summer assignments. return to top
+Chesapeake Public Schools' Pre-IB tenth graders take intensified courses in English, Spanish III or French III, U.S. Government (AP), chemistry, and algebra II/trigonometry or math analysis.
+All Chesapeake Public Schools' Pre-IB courses have required summer assignments.return to top

-Applications for the IB Program at Oscar Smith High School are available in all middle school guidance offices or from the IB coordinator beginning in November each year.
+Applications for the IB Program at Oscar Smith High School are available in all middle school guidance offices or from the IB coordinator by December 1st each year.
 Each interested eighth grader should submit an application to his/her middle school counselor by January 15.
 The counselor will attach transcripts, teacher recommendations, etc. and forward the packet to the IB coordinator.
 All applicants must participate in a writing session at Oscar F. Smith High School following the submission of the application.
 Writing session dates and times will be provided in the application packet.

 To be eligible for IB, students should meet the following minimum requirements: